 The District has three primary sources of revenue.
 From its inception, the District has recognized revenue from the sale of surface irrigation water to water users located within the District for the purpose of halting the groundwater overdraft.
 Effective February 10, 2016, after certifying the results of a Proposition 218 majority protest hearing, the District established a State Water Project ("SWP") water charge and additional water use charge for Contract water users.
 The SWP water charge will be set each year based on a percentage of the fixed portion of costs to the District to import supplies through the District's contract with the KCWA.
 The Additional Water Use charge will be charged based on the acre-feet delivered to each Contract water user.
-The amount of SWP and Additional Water Use charges for December 31, 2016 were \$6,846,372 and \$4,165,150, respectively.
+The amount of SWP and Additional Water Use charges for December 31, 2017 were \$8,022,715 and \$5,180,112, respectively.
 The District's water rates are supported by an annual applied water cost analysis and are approved by the District's board on an annual basis.
 Water rates are not subject to regulation by the California Public Utilities Commission or by any other local, state or federal agency.
 Revenue from these sales is recognized on the accrual basis as water is delivered.

 Beginning in 1995, the District entered into several groundwater banking agreements with its Banking Partners, some of which are other water districts in California.
 Under these agreements, the Banking Partners use available space within the District's groundwater basin to store water during wet years (years when there is abundant rainfall and surplus water available) and recover water during dry years (years with little rainfall and no surplus water).
 The District primarily stores Banking Partners' water using in-lieu recharge, which stores water by utilizing surface water "in-lieu" of pumping groundwater, thereby storing an equal amount in the groundwater basin.
 The District is paid an annual fee for operating and maintaining the groundwater banking program and earns revenue on a per acre-foot basis at the time water is stored and when water is returned to the respective Banking Partner.
-The District also receives revenue toward energy reimbursement when water is returned.
+The District also receives revenue toward energy and water treatment reimbursements when water is returned.
 Revenue for groundwater banking is recognized in the period when annual fees are billed and when water is stored or returned for each respective Banking Partner.
-At December 31, 2016 and 2015, the District held 656,408 and 639,846 acre-feet (AF), respectively, of water in storage for future delivery to banking partners.
+At December 31, 2017 and 2016, the District held 885,462 and 656,408 acre-feet (AF), respectively, of water in storage for future delivery to banking partners.

 Lastly, the District receives revenue from general administrative and general project service charges for landowners receiving benefit from District services.
 These charges are established by the Board of Directors for the period January through December of each year and are levied to landowners within the District on their county property tax statements based on uniform rates per acre.
-For the years ended December 31, 2016 and 2015, \$18,816,836 and \$18,588,217, respectively, was earned by the District for general administrative and general project service charges.
-If available from District funds, the Board may authorize an end of the year discretionary payment in proportion to the general project service charge to the same

-District landowners.
-For the years ended December 31, 2016 and 2015, there was no end of the year discretionary payment authorized by the District.
+For the years ended December 31, 2017 and 2016, \$19,228,179 and \$18,816,836, respectively, was earned by the District for general administrative and general project service charges.
+If available from District funds, the Board may authorize an end of the year discretionary payment in proportion to the general project service charge to the same District landowners.
+For the years ended December 31, 2017 and 2016, there was no end of the year discretionary payment authorized by the District.
 The net of these items is reported as nonoperating revenue to the District for the same January through December period.